j-priyadharshini/ONLINE-TRADING-SYSTEM/README.md

 and sent.
 After pressing the send button ,a copy of the detail is forwarded to the user's email is.

-Portfolio - A portfolio is a collection of financial investments on stocks.
-An excel sheet is given to manage it.

 Help - Some frequently asked FAQ's.

 A Video tutorial is given in the Online trading system for a clear